 KitchenAid has also since released a range of standard stainless steel attachments.
 These are definitely dishwasher-friendly.

-Wire whisks are generally made with stainless but some have an aluminum hub that connect them to the stand mixer.
+Wire whisks are generally made with stainless but some have an aluminum hub that connects them to the stand mixer.
 It is better to clean these types of wire whisks by hand.

 If you are using a wire whisk that is all stainless steel, drop them into the dishwasher and forget about them.
 If you are not sure about the material used, wash them by hand.